All it takes is 2 easy steps

 DON’T: Expecting people to jump into your texting program is not the way to grow your list.
 Offer them something of value and relevant to them.
 Never send out a messaging campaign without a compelling CTA and simple response option.

-DO: Use conversational text messaging to learn about your individual prospects and customers.
+DO: Use SMS messages to learn about your individual prospects and customers.
 Ask questions about what matters to them, survey them for preferences and always ask for their opinion on their experience with your organization.
 Use those insights to send them relevant content and offers.
 Focus on what they want to know, not what you want to say.

 DON’T: Sending everything to everyone on your list is a quick way to get mass opt-outs.
 So is sending massive amounts of random content on a frequent basis.
 Don’t do it.